TosbackCgusBridge-Bot/CGUs-versions/Npr/Privacy Policy.md

 \*\* Service providers which only use data on our behalf are not third parties under the CCPA.

-We work with authorized vendors like Google to deliver interest-based sponsorship credits as described above.
-For information on how you can limit sharing and use of your information for interest-based messages, including how to opt out of sharing of your information with our sponsorship vendor Google for delivery of “interest-based” sponsorship credits, please see Your Choices.
+We work with authorized vendors like Google to deliver "interest-based" sponsorship credits as described above.
+For information on how you can limit sharing and use of your information for "interest-based" messages, including how to opt out of sharing of your information with our sponsorship vendor Google for delivery of “interest-based” sponsorship credits, please see Your Choices.

 Please note that we may also disclose your personal information to service providers, for legal requirements, to protect our Services and users, or in connection with business transfers.

 **Your California Privacy Choices**

 We offer California residents the ability to make the requests listed below.
 However, in certain circumstances we may decline your request, including, but not limited to, circumstances where fulfilling a request may interfere with the exercise of freedom of speech or freedom of the press, journalistic activities, or other rights provided under other applicable laws.
 If we deny your request, we will communicate our decision to you.
-We will not penalize you for making a request.
+You will not be penalized for making a request.

 *   **Information**.
 You can request information about how we have collected, used and shared your personal information during the past 12 months.
 We have also made this information available to California residents without having to request it by including it in this notice, in the above chart.
 *   **Access**.
 You can request a copy of the personal information that we maintain about you.